netresearch/dhl-module-rates-express/doc/src/SetupDoc/configure.rst

 Only visible if "Configure Free Shipping" is enabled in `Free Shipping`_.

 * *Free Shipping Available For*: Select the allowed products for free shipping.
-* *Free Shipping Minimum Order Amount*: Enter the minimum value for free shipping.
+* *Free Shipping Minimum Order Amount*: Enter the minimum value of the shopping cart required for free shipping.
   Leaving this empty will disable international free shipping.

 Domestic Free Shipping
 ~~~~~~~~~~~~~~~~~~~~~~